 The Committee assessed the compensation for Mr. Meissner in his new role as CEO in the context of the compensation philosophy, the salary administration policy, and Willis Tower's 2018 Market Assessment report.
-The Committee also considered Mr. Meissner's experience, proven skills and education, and concluded that a starting base salary set at the 90th percentile of the grade 28 salary range midpoint, or \$550,000, was fair and reasonable and in line with our policies and the competitive market.
-The Committee also concluded that incentive compensation targets for the grade 28 position of 65% for the cash incentive and 100% for the equity incentive were also fair, reasonable, and aligned with the competitive market.
+The Committee also considered Mr. Meissner's experience, proven skills and education when setting the starting base salary and incentive compensation targets.
 See the section entitled Compensation - Salary Administration for a detailed discussion of our salary administration policy and process.